blog-post

 While a cybersecurity plan doesn’t need to be overly complex or expensive, it does need to be tailored to your business’s unique needs.

-Consider working with a cybersecurity expert to help you develop a comprehensive plan that covers both the big picture and the important details.
+Consider working with an external cybersecurity expert to help you develop a data breach response plan that covers both the big picture and the essential details.

-When it comes to securing your business’s digital assets, there are several key software solutions that you’ll want to have in place.
+When it comes to securing your business’s digital assets, there are several important software solutions that you’ll want to have in place.

 These include firewalls, antivirus software, data breach monitoring, and endpoint detection and response solutions.